danilos4/wa-coding-exercise/README.md

 ## User Guide for the UI Dashboard

 ### Overview
-The Angular dashboard displays leads from the API and supports viewing details and adding new leads, highlighting my frontend development skills with Angular 19.
+The Angular dashboard displays leads from the API and supports viewing details and adding new leads, highlighting my frontend development skills with Angular.

 ### Local Setup
 1. Navigate to `/walker-advertising-frontend`.